osm2pgsql-dev/osm2pgsql-website/doc/community.md

 * _(French)_ A complete step-by-step guide to setup a PostgreSQL/PostGIS database and using osmp2pgsql to load OSM data by Julien Moura on [Geotribu](https://geotribu.fr/articles/2022/2022-06-28_import-donnees-osm-postgresql-osm2pgsql-osmium/){:.extlink}.
 On the same website, others blog posts can be found about osm2pgsql using [this search](https://geotribu.fr/?q=osm2pgsql*){:.extlink}.
 * Martijn van Exel has a blog post about [Keeping a thematic OpenStreetMap database up-to-date with osm2pgsql](https://mvexel.prose.sh/20230227-keeping-osm-database-uptodate-osm2pgsql){:.extlink}.
 * Mathias Gröbe has a [complete flex config with matching QGIS config file](https://github.com/mathiasgroebe/graubrot){:.extlink}.
-* The CrunchyData blog explores how to do quick imports: [https://www.crunchydata.com/blog/loading-the-world-openstreetmap-import-in-under-4-hours](Loading the World!
-OpenStreetMap Import In Under 4 Hours){:.extlink}.
+* The CrunchyData blog explores how to do quick imports: [Loading the World!
+OpenStreetMap Import In Under 4 Hours](https://www.crunchydata.com/blog/loading-the-world-openstreetmap-import-in-under-4-hours){:.extlink}.

 ## Talks